 (Optional) Specifies the number of copies to create.
 The num_copies value can be 1 or 2.
 Setting the value to 2 creates a mirrored VDisk.
-The default value is 1.
+The default value is

--syncrate percentage
+-syncrate rate

-(Optional) Specifies the copy synchronization rate, as a percentage of the peak synchronization rate.
+(Optional) Specifies the copy synchronization rate.
 A value of zero (0) prevents synchronization.
 The default value is 50.
+For the supported -syncrate values and their corresponding rates, see Table 6 on page 110.